Setting Up the Basic Development Environment

 stable

-by default for code pre-commit checks, so you need to install the specified version of the pre-commit
+for code pre-commit by default, so you need to install a specified version of the pre-commit

 First, you need to create a virtual environment using Python